 COMING NEXT WEEK

-Thunderbirds: The Week Ahead is written weekly by Andy McCullough, intern with the Thunderbirds.
-Andy is a graduate student at Seattle University, studying Sport Administration and Leadership.
+Thunderbirds: The Week Ahead is written weekly by Matt Swanson, intern with the Thunderbirds.
+Matt is a graduate of Western Oregon University, where he studied political science and sports management.
 Each post is written as a preview of Thunderbird games scheduled for the upcoming week and weekend.

 If you have any comments, questions, or interesting trivia, please feel free to email email@example.com.
 Include “The Week Ahead” in the subject line.
 You can also tweet @SeattleTBirds.
 Compelling trivia or interesting questions are gratefully accepted and may possibly included as content for the next week.